Dhii/structs/README.md

 ```

 Structs can be copied using the `derive()` static method, which leaves the original struct unchanged.
 Multiple
-properties changes may be specified in bulk:
+property changes may be specified in bulk:

 ```php
 use Dhii\Structs\Struct;